54yyyu/code-mcp/README.md

 You can connect Claude Desktop to a code-mcp instance running on a remote server.

 **Prerequisites:**
-- code-mcp must be installed on the remote server first
 - SSH access to the remote server
 - Python 3.10+ on both local and remote machines

+The setup script will automatically check if code-mcp is installed on the remote server and install it if needed.

 ```bash
 # Set up a remote connection (with default options)